cdleveille/discit-api/README.md

 Launch:

-- Run `yarn start` to start the server.
-Disc data will be automatically upserted into the database at launch, and also every night at midnight.
+- Run `yarn build` to compile both the server and client, and `yarn start` to start the server (client accessible at [localhost:5000](http://localhost:5000/)).
+Disc data will be fetched and automatically inserted into the database at launch (set the `FETCH_DISCS` .env variable to `false` to disable this), and also every night at midnight via cron job.
-  - Alternatively, run the `debug` launch configuration in VS Code (press `F5`).
+  - Alternatively, start the `debug` launch configuration in VS Code (press `F5`), which essentially runs `yarn dev` and attaches a debugger to the back end (building not required).

 ## See Also